 Can I import fish that are not on the permitted species list?

-All live fish must be permitted, as listed in the import conditions, before being imported to Australia.
+No. All live fish must be permitted species, as listed in the import conditions, before being imported to Australia.

-If the species you would like to import is not listed as a permitted species, you should contact the Department of the Environment in the first instance.
-As one of the Australian government departments responsible for controlling live animal imports, the Department of the Environment administers the
+If the species you would like to import is not listed as a permitted species, you should contact the Department of the Environment and Energy in the first instance.

-All species must be listed on the Live Import List before the department would consider conducting a biosecurity import risk analysis.
+All species must be included on Environment’s Live Import List before Agriculture would consider conducting a biosecurity import risk analysis.

-Currently, Garra rufa are not permitted import to Australia for any purpose (including therapeutic uses).
+No. Garra rufa are not a permitted import to Australia for any purpose (including therapeutic uses).

-What if I know that someone is importing non-permitted species?
+What if I know that someone is importing a non-permitted species?